-- 4. [10 points] The heuristic path algorithm (Pohl 1997) is a best-first search in which the evaluation function is f(n) = (2 w)g(n) + wh(n).
-For what values of w is this complete?
-For what values is it optimal, assuming that h is admissible?
-What kind of search does this perform for w = 0, w = 1, and w = 2? - 5.
-[40 points] This problem looks at playing the game tic-tac-toe.
+4. [40 points] This problem looks at playing the game tic-tac-toe.
 Assume that X is the MAX player.
 Let the utility of a win for X be 10, a loss for X be -10, and a draw be 0.
 There are two parts to this question, each using one of the two game boards given below:

-board1 b board2
+board1 board2

-O X

-X О X X О
+X Ο X

-X О O
+О X О

+O X X 0

 - a) Given the game board board1 above where it is X's turn to play next, show the entire game tree.
 Mark the utilities of each terminal state and use the minimax algorithm to calculate the optimal move. - b) Given the game board board2 on the opposite page where it is X's turn to play next, show the game tree with a cut-off depth of two ply (i.e., stop after each player makes one move).
-Use the following evaluation function on all leaf nodes:

-Eval(s) = $10X_3(s) + 3X_2(s) + X_1(s) (10O_3(s) + 3O_2(s) + O_1(s))$ where we define $X_n(s)$ as the number of rows, columns, and diagonals in state s with exactly n X's and no O's, and similarly define $O_n(s)$ as the number of rows, columns, and diagonals in state s with exactly n O's and no X's.
-Use the minimax algorithm to determine X's best move.
+Use the following evaluation function on all leaf nodes: Eval(s) = 10X3(s) + 3X2(s) + X1(s) (10O3(s) + 3O2(s) + O1(s)) where we define X_n(s) as the number of rows, columns, and diagonals in state s with exactly n X's and no O's, and similarly define O_n(s) as the number of rows, columns, and diagonals in state s with exactly n O's and no X's.
+Use the minimax algorithm to determine X's best move. - 5.
+[10 points] Consider the following game, which I call fully-observable, two-player, five-card hearts.
+Each player is dealt 5 cards, and both players can see each other's cards.
+The first player must play a card to lead the first "trick."
+If the other player has a card in the same suit they must play one of those cards.
+Otherwise, they can play any card.
+The player with the highest card in the suit that was led takes the trick.
+This player then leads the next trick.
+After all cards have been played, utilities are assigned as follows: -1 for each heart that you have taken in a trick, and an additional -13 if you have taken the queen of spades. - a) In what ways is this game different from the two-player zero sums games we have discussed in class? - b) For a given deal, what is the maximum number of games (i.e., distinct sequence of moves) that can be played?
+Be sure to explain how you derived your answer.